 - profile data – including usernames, passwords, and feedback data

-- usage data (only for trials) – including how you use our website, products or services
+- telemetry/usage data – including how you use our website, products or services

 - communications and marketing data – including your communication preferences and communications in receiving marketing from us